spring-labs/ameba-lib/README.md

 that does not exist either, it will log to java.io.tmpdir.

 Notice: The output pattern is defined to be aligned to the Grok pattern that is used in combination with Logstash ([logstash.conf][logstashconf]).

+### OAuth2 Token Parsing and Handling (1.11+)

+Java package `org.ameba.oauth2` contains all types to ease the handling of OAuth2 and OpenID Connect JWT parsing, validation and handling.
+Notice that the structure nor the content of the tokens are not defined by the OAuth2 specification.
+Often the JWT format is used as token format with various signing algorithms.
+An application may define a servlet filter or a `javax.ws.rs.container.ContainerRequestFilter` to introduce OAuth2 Token handling.
+This filter could then delegate to an instance of `org.ameba.oauth2.JwtValidationStrategy` to integrate Ameba OAuth2 support.

+Basically Ameba OAuth2 Support works as the follows;

+ - The filter strategy uses Extractors and Validators to extract tokens from the incoming request and to validate them
+ - The `BearerTokenExtractor` extracts a Bearer token from the Authorization header
+ - The `DefaultTokenExtractor` uses the unsigned part of the JWT and validates the token issuer against an `IssuerWhiteList` first, afterwards it uses one of the `TokenParsers` to extract and parse the token under consideration of the token signature
+ - The `TenantValidator` should be used when a Tenant identifier exists and the Tenant is configured to work with the Token issuer.

+Extension Points:

+ - Support additional signing algorithms and implement another `TokenParser`
+ - Implement your own Repository to retrieve whitelist information and implement `IssuerWhiteList`
+ - Implement your own `JwtValidator`

 ## Development process